amaralibey/gsv-cities/README.md

 ```

 Each datadrame contains the metadata of the its corresponding city.
-This will help query the dataset almost instantly using Pandas.
+This will help access the dataset almost instantly using Pandas.
 For example, we show 5 rows from London.csv:

 | place_id | year | month | northdeg | city_id |     lat |        lon | panoid                 |
 | -------: | ---: | ----: | -------: | :------ | ------: | ---------: | :--------------------- |